 Army Corps of Engineers

-You may have heard of the Army Corps of Engineers as they are responsible for building dams and controlling rivers among other things.
+The Army Corps of Engineers are responsible for building dams and controlling rivers among other things.
 As part of this public service, they also offer free camping at many of their locations.
 You can check out the full list of campsites.
-These campsites range from primitive, to offering amenities like picnic tables, restrooms and even showers.
+These campsites range from primitive to established with picnic tables, restrooms and even showers.
 They are generally well maintained and a great place to stay on your road trip.

 Wildlife Management Areas

 A number of wildlife management areas also offer free camping.
 As with any area, rules and regulations are going to differ dramatically depending on the location.
 It will be necessary to research each place before planning to spend the night.
 We have had success staying at many wildlife management areas and this can be a great way to travel.

 If you have a National Park Pass, some US National Parks have free camping with vault toilets on-site.
 Two that we’ve come across so far are: Badlands National Park in South Dakota, and New River Gorge in West Virginia.

 Many National Parks also have free primitive camping if you’re willing to backpack in and obtain a permit.